mavlink/qgc-user-guide/en/getting_started/download_and_install.md

 ## Ubuntu Linux {#ubuntu}

+*QGroundControl* can be installed/run on Ubuntu LTS 18.04 (and later).

 Ubuntu comes with a serial modem manager that interferes with any robotics related use of a serial port (or USB serial).
 Before installing *QGroundControl* you should remove the modem manager and grant yourself permissions to access the serial port.